 When you start your meal with a “Flight of bacon,” you know you’re off to a great start!

 I’ll admit I was skeptical of the marshmallow fluff.
-I was envisioning marshmallow fluff used in a “Fluffernutter” sandwich and what came to our table was anything but.
+I envisioned marshmallow fluff used in a “Fluffernutter” sandwich.
+What came to our table was anything but.

 Our Spaetzle mac & cheese came with our choice of sausage.

-If you want to try more exotic sausages there are some menu options that can take you out of your culinary comfort zone. ( Boar-buffalo cheddar, Elk with jalapeno and cheese, and rabbit with rattlesnake and jalapeno)
+If you want to try more exotic sausages, some menu options can take you out of your culinary comfort zone. ( Boar-buffalo cheddar, Elk with jalapeno and cheese, and rabbit with rattlesnake and jalapeno)

 13 8th St. S, Fargo, ND

-The cafe offers breakfast, lunch, dessert, and espresso, making it a great stop for lunch or a treat.
+The cafe offers breakfast, lunch, dessert, and espresso.
+It’s a nice stop for lunch or a treat.

 The cafe was also featured on an episode of Diners, Drive-Ins, and Dives on The Food Network on January 29, 2021.

-We started with a roost beef with pear gorgonzola sandwich that was served with a cup of cream of mushroom soup.
+We started with a roast beef with pear gorgonzola sandwich, served with a cup of cream of mushroom soup.

-For dessert, we tried one of the most popular pastries, the Feuilletine Tower.
-I’m glad that we split it because it would have been too rich for one person and each bite was laid with an assortment of flavors and absolutely delectable!
+I’m glad we split it because it would have been too rich for one person.
+Each bite was laid with an assortment of flavors and absolutely delectable!

-The Feuilletine Tower is made with chocolate cake, croquant, dark chocolate mousse with a chocolate ganache, crunchy hazelnut, and crunchy feuilletine flakes, and topped with an edible gold leaf.
+The Feuilletine Tower is made with chocolate cake, “croquant”, dark chocolate mousse with a chocolate ganache, crunchy hazelnut, and crunchy “feuilletine” flakes, and it is topped with an edible gold leaf.

 212 Broadway N, Fargo, ND

-The wall art and rail spike coat hooks are just a few of the details that added to the theme.
+The wall art and rail spike coat hooks are just a few details that added to the theme.

 I also appreciated that the bar had both outlets to charge your phone and hooks for your jacket or purse.

-Teddy’s is known for their grilled cheese sandwiches ranging from creative to classic.
-We opted for menu options that would give us a chance to try both their tomato soup and their gouda fondue.
+Teddy’s is known for its grilled cheese sandwiches that range from creative to classic.
+We opted for menu options where we could try their tomato soup and gouda fondue.

 “Sweet tooth” is made with Cranberry muenster, sliced gouda & honey butter with a sprinkle of cinnamon sugar on toasted cranberry wild rice bread served with a dipper of gouda fondue.